 The SIGMATEST 2.070 is capable of operating in either Touch- or Continuous mode.
 Use Continuous mode to scan surfaces and display the measurement values in a time chart or Touch to measure single values.
 Use the recording function to save all measurements.

 Variations in the material geometry can produce a measurement error.
 One example is measurement on test pieces with curved (either concave or convex) surfaces.
 If the conductivity value of the test piece is known, the error caused by the curvature of the surface can be corrected by using a correction factor.
 The measured value is multiplied by the correction factor and the corrected value is displayed on the LCD.

 The SIGMATEST 2.070 "remembers"

 The SIGMATEST 2.070 now automatically receives the correct calibration curve from the probe.
-This feature is especially useful when using both 8 mm and 14 mm probe with the same instrument.
+This feature is especially useful when using both 5 mm, 8 mm and 14 mm probes with the same instrument.